DPenner1/WritingSystemHistory/README.md

   1. **Currently used** writing scripts are included if they are:
      1. In Unicode, _and_
      2. In some natural non-moribund use.
-By "natural," this excludes new creation or revival attempts which are too recent to judge successful.
+By "natural," this excludes new creations or revival attempts which are too recent to judge successful.
   2. **Historical scripts** are included if they are:
-     1. The earliest known ancestor of a currently used script, _or_
+     1. An earliest known ancestor of a currently used script, _or_
      2. An intermediate ancestor that has more than one distinctly named branch.
 Examples for this are:
          1. The script lineage of Sukhothai > Fakkham > Tai Noi > Lao.
 Fakkham and Tai Noi are excluded as they don't branch off anywhere else on the diagram, but Sukhothai remains as it branches to Thai and Tai Viet.
          2. The Telugu-Kannada script only branches into Telugu and Kannada, so is excluded.